mhoban/rainbow_bridge/README.md

 ## Notification
 Nextflow allows the user to be notified upon completion or failure of the pipeline run.
-To do this, simply pass your email address with the `-N` option when running rainbow_bridge.nf (again, note the single dash).
-For example, if you want to launch the pipeline using an options file and receive an email when the run completes:
+To do this, simply pass your email address with the `-N` option when running the pipeline (again, note the single dash for a nextflow option).
+For example, if you want to launch the pipeline using a parameter file and receive an email when the run completes:

 ```console
 $ nextflow run /path/to/rainbow_bridge.nf -params-file options.yml -N someguy@nobody.com
 ```

 # Workflow
-This flowchart illustrates the general workflow of the rainbow_bridge pipeline (if your browser doesn't support javascript or [mermaid](https://mermaid.js.org/) or some other necessary thing, you'll just see the code describing the flowchart rather than the flowchart itself).
+This flowchart illustrates the general workflow of the rainbow_bridge pipeline.
+Note that the DADA2 steps aren't yet included in this flowchart, so that's why you don't see them here.
+If your browser doesn't support javascript or [mermaid](https://mermaid.js.org/) or some other necessary thing, you'll just see the code describing the flowchart rather than the flowchart itself.

 ```mermaid
 flowchart TB
   raw[/"Raw fastq reads"/]